emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 - Continuous Deployment: [Branch Per Feature](https://www.acquia.com/blog/pragmatic-guide-branch-feature-git-branching-strategy)
   or [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html)

-On the sketch diagram you created previously, add a CIRCLE (or a triangle, or a pony) around the collation points for code.
+<br />On the sketch diagram you created previously, add a CIRCLE (or a triangle, or a pony) around the collation points for code.
 These represent new branches.
 Where possible, REDUCE the number of collation points because merging out-of-date branches is a potential pain point.

 ## Your Home Work